Felling History

 Thomas Sisterson's Drug Store on the High Street, Nos 92-96, next one down to what was Woolworth's

 John M. Costelloe had a number of pawnshops in Gateshead and he built Costelloe's Building in 1907 (No 56).
-This was until 2008 occupied by Sauls, the wallpaper and paint people,

 Left click to enlarge